hzray/Mapex/README.md

 - JavaScript and Python
   - Through Flask Restful API
-  - Javascript sends array of review objects to Flask server
+  - Javascript sends array of review objects (via HTTP) to Flask server.
-  - Flask server receives the data and make data analysis and visualization with help of Pandas and Plotly library
+  - After receive the data, Flask server will make data analysis and visualization with help of Pandas and Plotly library.
   - Flask server renders result on html.
 - Python and GO
   - Through RabbitMQ
-  - Flaser server sends numbers to be calculated to Go
+  - Flaser server sends numbers to be calculated to Go.
   - Go does the calculation and send the result back.

 ### Usage